zxue/building-onprem-watsonx-ai-solutions/README.md

 Once watsonx.ai and LLMs are deployed, you can build python notebooks to work with the large language models that are deployed in the environment.

+## Deploying Watson Understanding Document

+Watson Understanding Document (WDU) is IBM document conversion technology that will be available at part of watsonx.ai.
+It can process pdf and image documents and will support other formats such as Word and PowerPoint.

+WDU is available through an internal distribution but will be broadly available through watsonx.ai.

+To deploy WDU to an OpenShift cluster, check the [deployment instructions](docs/how%20to%20deploy%20wdu%20to%20openshift.md).

 ## Installing watsonx Orchestrate

 IBM watsonx Orchestrate (WxO) is a generative AI and automation solution.
 With the assistant builder, you can interact with AI models and find information based on the business specific contents, and take a series of actions to accomplish simple and complex tasks through a user friendly chatbot.